drbitboy/nh_met_vs_earth/README.md

 The second script, nh_met_2s_anomaly.py, demonstrates that the difference between the first and second TDB values should be about 2.3s less than it is.
 In addition it generates the plot below, which shows the result, near that brief period, of starting with an ET, converting it to an SCLK ticks value, and then back to an ET, which should be equal to the starting ET.

 ![NH MET 2s Anomaly plot](nh_met_2s_anomaly.png)

+## Validation of results

+The following commands use the SPICE CHRONOS utility to make the same conversions

+    % chronos -setup mk.tm -from utc -to sclk -time 2015-07-14T11:50:00 3/0299180518:06211                                              (SCLK/SCLK)

+    chronos -setup mk.tm -from utc -to sclk -time 2019-01-01T05:33:22 3/0408626719:42579                                              (SCLK/SCLK)

+The contents of the meta-kernel (MK) used in those CHRONOS commands, mk.tm:

+    \begindata
+    LEAPSECONDS_FILE = 'naif0012.tls'
+    SCLK_FILE        = 'new-horizons_1767.tsc'
+    SPACECRAFT_ID    = -98
+    CENTER_ID        = -98
+    \begintext